-| Monash Melbourne, Australia
+| Monash University, Australia

-(Approximately 20km from Central Melbourne)
+(Monash University, Clayton campus is approximately 20km from Central Melbourne)

 (Bandar Sunway, approximately 18km from KL)